 University of Chicago College students graduating in the current academic year who have taken at least two Human Rights courses at the University are eligible to apply.
 The successful applicant will demonstrate the ability to make a significant contribution to the host organization and also show a record of leadership, involvement, and commitment to human rights and social impact.

 Although priority will be given to applicants who completed a Human Rights Internship and propose returning to their internship organization or working in a similar issue area, other applicants with comparable experience are strongly encouraged to apply.

 Complete applications include:

 (1) Completed application form, including essay questions

 (3) Letter of support from proposed host organization

 The application requires a letter of support from the proposed host organization.
 This letter should indicate the organization’s support for the applicant’s proposed project and its commitment to provide the applicant with workspace and adequate supervision.
 Letters should be on letterhead, if possible.

-Upon acceptance of the award, the host organization, Fellow, and Pozen Center will sign an institutional agreement and work plan.
+Upon acceptance of the award the host organization, Fellow, and Pozen Center will sign an institutional agreement and work plan.

-*Note to applicants: please choose references who are familiar with your work and can speak to your ability to work successfully in an organization.
+We ask that applicants please choose references who are familiar with your work and can speak to your ability to work successfully in an organization.
 Letters could come from a supervisor, instructor, or non-family member who can evaluate your suitability for this fellowship.

-Questions may be directed to Faculty Director Mark Bradley.
+Please direct any questions to Faculty Director Mark Bradley.